cedalo/streamsheets-documentation/source/functions/streams/mongocount.rst

 -----------------------------

 Counts the amount of elements in a Mongo database.
 You can use the :ref:`Function Wizard <functionwizard>` for this function.
+Click :ref:`here<mongofunctions>` for a more detailed tutorial on mongodb functions.

 **Syntax**